Istionia/featherpause/FeatherPause/BATTLEPLAN.md

    - Results display with various data
    - Error state handling

+The Identify screen should use FeatherPause components consistently:
+- Import all components from '@/src/components/ui'
+- Use FeatherButton for tabs and actions, FeatherCard for results display
+- Use FeatherSpinner for loading, FeatherAlert for guidance and errors
-The Identify screen should provide a seamless experience regardless of which identification method the user chooses, with clear guidance and feedback throughout the process.
+- Follow FeatherPause brand colors and provide seamless experience with clear feedback
 ```

 ### Prompt 10: Size Comparison Slider